Let’s Have Fun with Dog Agility at the Park

 Check for dog-friendly features

 Another important aspect to consider is whether the park has any dog-friendly features.
-Look for parks with designated off-leash areas where your dog can freely roam and practice their agility skills without restrictions.
+Look for parks with designated areas where your dog can freely roam and practice their agility skills without restrictions.
 In addition, some parks may have specific agility equipment or structures readily available for use, such as tunnels, jumps, or weave poles.
 These features can provide extra diversity and challenge for your training sessions.

 Look for open spaces